lebgoodyear/VertebrateExtinctionPatterns/README.md

 2) prep_data.R

-Prepares the extinction data and human population data by filtering, calculating human population density change, binning the data by custom year blocks and combining the two data sets.
+Prepares the extinction data and human population data by filtering, binning the data by custom year blocks and combining the two data sets.

 3) explore_data.R